Bloc/curriculum-public/career-preparation/04-start-your-search.md

 <a name="assignment"></a>
 ## Assignment

-- Adjust your program’s pace to one appointment per week.
-Contact [help@bloc.io](mailto:help@bloc.io) to request the change.
 - If you haven't done so, create and update your profile on at least five of the [career-finding services](#where-to-find-jobs) we listed.
 - Write a [cover letter](#write-a-cover-letter) for a job listing you find interesting.
   - Submit the letter to your mentor for review.